Autodesk Fusion for Startups | Autodesk Fusion

 Back

-Participant represents and warrants that the information submitted to Autodesk as part of the Participant’s Programme application is accurate and true at the time of submission.
-Autodesk reserves the right to suspend or remove, at any time without prior notice, a Participant from the Programme, if the Participant does not meet Programme eligibility criteria at the time of submission or fails to comply with the Autodesk Terms of Use available here (US Site), as determined at Autodesk’ sole discretion.
+Participant represents and warrants that the information submitted to Autodesk as part of the Participant’s Program application is accurate and true at the time of submission.
+Autodesk reserves the right to suspend or remove, at any time without prior notice, a Participant from the Program, if the Participant does not meet Program eligibility criteria at the time of submission or fails to comply with the Autodesk Terms of Use available here, as determined in Autodesk’ sole discretion.

-Participants who are selected for the Programme may not re-apply after completing the Programme or upon removal from the Programme.
-The Programme is only available to companies that qualify based on the eligibility criteria.
-The Programme is not offered to all companies or in all countries; availability may vary.
+Participants who are selected for the Program may not re-apply after completing the Program or upon removal from the Program.
+The Program is only available to companies that qualify based on the eligibility criteria.
+The Program is not offered to all companies or in all countries; availability may vary.

 All prices are for estimation purposes only.
 The SRP does not include taxes or currency adjustments.
 Actual retail price is determined by your reseller and is subject to currency fluctuation.
 Contact your Autodesk representative or reseller for exact pricing in your region.

-“Participant” means any company that may be eligible to participate in, or is currently participating in, the Programme based on the Programme eligibility criteria.
+“Participant” means any company that may be eligible to participate in, or is currently participating in, the Program based on the Program eligibility criteria.